thoughtbot/ruby-science/release/ruby-science.md

 We can then delete `submittable` from each of the subclasses.

-At this point, the subclasses contain only Rails-specific code like associations and validations.
+At this point, the subclasses contain only Rails-specific code, like associations and validations.

 You can see the full change in the [example app](https://github.com/thoughtbot/ruby-science/commit/75075985e6050e5c1008010855e75df14547890c).